qmk/qmk_firmware/keyboards/giabalanaipico/readme.md

 Flashing example for this keyboard:

     make giabalanaipico:default:flash
+or

+    qmk flash -kb giabalanaipico -km default

+Run this while Raspberry Pi Pico is in bootloader mode.
+## Bootloader

+Enter the bootloader in 2 ways:

+* **Physical reset button**: Briefly double-tap the reset button on the side of the PCB
+* **Physical BOOTSEL button**: Press the BOOTSEL button and hold it while you connect a micro USB cable to your computer.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).